Esoterical/voron_canbus/toolhead_flashing.md

 where the "-u" ID is what you found from the "flashtool.py -i can0 -q" query.

-One the flash has been completed you can run the
+Once the flash has been completed you can run the
 ```bash
 python3 ~/katapult/scripts/flashtool.py -i can0 -q
 ```